Charge-dependent azimuthal correlations from AuAu to UU collisions: Electromagnetic fields in UU collisions with initial state fluctuations

 \section{Electromagnetic fields in UU collisions with initial state fluctuations}

 The possibility to study heavy ion collisions using UU system has been discussed for long, see e.g. \cite{Shuryak:1999by,Li:1999bea,Heinz:2004ir,Masui:2009qk,Filip:2009zz,Haque:2011aa}.
 Event-by-event simulations were also previously done to study the expectations for multiplicities as well as the geometric anisotropies in the initial conditions for UU collisions.
-However the strong electromagnetic fields, crucial for those field-induced effects in UU collisions, have not been quantified before.
-In this Section, we report our event-by-event determination of such EM fields and also importantly their azimuthal orientations with respect to the (concurrently fluctuating) initial matter geometry.
+The magnitude of strong electromagnetic fields, crucial for those field-induced effects in UU collisions, was first estimated in~\cite{Voloshin:2010ut} with the approximation of counting all spectator contributions.
+To develop future sophisticated modelings that may be compared with data, however, it would be important have a full analysis of the field strength and even more importantly the azimuthal correlations between the fields and the matter geometry, which is still lacking.
+In this Section, we report our event-by-event determination of such EM fields and particularly their azimuthal orientations with respect to the (concurrently fluctuating) initial matter geometry.